MichelleBert17/CarePath/docs/Team-Charter-Filled.md

 **Members Skills/Knowledge/Expertise (How will you capitalize on the strengths of each member?):**

-- Desmond: Backend development, architecture, leadership
+- Demond: Backend development, architecture, leadership
 - Michelle: Frontend, design, communication
 - Remington: AI support, coding, troubleshooting

 **Team Member Roles (How will you assign group roles?
 What are the strengths and weaknesses of each team member?):**

-- Desmond: Project lead and product direction; assigns project targets and tracks milestones.
+- Demond: Project lead and product direction; assigns project targets and tracks milestones.
 - Michelle: Design lead and communication support; handles UX, visuals, and presentation flow.
 - Remington: Technical troubleshooting lead; supports AI-enabled features and cross-team problem solving.